TheArjunAgarwal/sem3-notes/agth.typ

 #remark[
   The problem has been studied in a number of settings.
   - Envyfreeness : Defining envy as $i arrow_"envy" j$ if $Pi_i prec_i Pi_j$, can we allocate in an envy free fashion?
-  - Popular: An allocatation $Pi$ is popular, if for any other allocatation $sigma$, atleast $50%$ agents prefer $Pi$ over $sigma$.
+  - Popular: An allocation $Pi$ is popular, if for any other allocation $sigma$, atleast $50%$ agents prefer $Pi$ over $sigma$.
 ]
 == Kidney Exchange
 #prob[
-  There are paitients who need kidney transplant and there are doners willing to donate a kidney.
+  There are patients who need kidney transplant and there are donors willing to donate a kidney.

   However, patient-donor pairs may be incompatible.
 In that case, sometimes we can exchange donors to get compatible donations.
-We also don't want huge cycles as some donor once their paitient recives a donation, they can walk out.
+We also don't want huge cycles as some donor once their patient receives a donation, they can walk out.
 ]
 The last condition is there as a hospital can do only a number of transplants at once.
 The threshold we will see is $2$ as taking $3$ makes the problem NP hard (although approximation algorithms exist).

 #solution(title: "Possible Solution 1")[
-  Treat paitrnts as agents, donors as houses and use TTC.
+  Treat patients as agents, donors as houses and use TTC.
 ]
 This solution fails due to the walk out risk, making large cycles impractical.
 Second, preferences are binary and not a total order#footnote[In biology, we actually could have a total order.
 We can use the tissue match percentage or edit distance on the DNA etc.].

-Notice, we can't just do the maximal bipartaite matching as $d_1 -> p_2 => d_2 -> p_1$ so that alogorithm doesn't work as is.
+Notice, we can't just do the maximal bipartite matching as $d_1 -> p_2 => d_2 -> p_1$ so that algorithm doesn't work as is.

 #solution[
   We make a graph $G = (V,E); V = {(p_i, d_i) | i in [n]}, E = {(i,j) | d_i -> p_j, d_j -> p_i}$.

   We want to find a maximum matching in $G$.
-We define a priority order on paitients $1, dots, n$.#footnote[This may sound unethical but
+We define a priority order on patients $1, dots, n$.#footnote[This may sound unethical but
-  + Some paitients have less surviaval odds if they don't get kidney fast enough.
+  + Some patients have less survival odds if they don't get kidney fast enough.
   + We might have multiple maximum matchings in $G$ and have to choose $1$ in an unbiased/truthful fashion.
   ]
   #psudo(title: "Kidney Matching")[